tent/tent.io/content/blog/tent-roadmap.md

 ## Schedule

 A new point release is schedule to ship every 2 months starting in late November 2012.
-Below is a list of features scheduled to for each upcoming release.
+Below is a list of features scheduled for each upcoming release.

 ### v0.2 Late November 2012